-If you are required to complete a proctored midterm or final exam and live within the three county service area you will go to the Dennis Wicker Civic Center on the Lee campus on the day of your exam.
+If you live within the service area and are required to complete a proctored midterm or final exam, you will go to the Lee Main Campus on the day of your exam.

 Off-Site Proctoring Guidelines

-- In most cases, students are able to find approved local sites that offer proctoring as a free service.
-However, any proctoring charges incurred are the responsibility of the student.
+- In most cases, you will be able to find approved local sites that will offer proctoring as a free service.
+However, any proctoring charges incurred will be your responsibility.

 - Your proctor should be a faculty or staff member of an educational institution at another community college or university.
 Students, tutors, and work-study students are not eligible proctors.
 We will also accept proctors from libraries and testing centers.
 Places of worship, pre-K, and daycare facilities are not considered approved proctoring environments.
 The Distance Education Department reserves the right to make the final determination on the approval of proctors.